The role of near neutron drip-line nuclei in the $r$-process: Impact of near-neutron-drip-line nuclei on -process abundances

 It is also important to identify which nuclei near the neutron-drip line are important for the $r$-process abundances.
 To quantify the abundance variations caused by varying the mass of each nucleus, the abundance deviation $\Delta Y$ is introduced

-where, $Y_{\rm max}(A)$ ($Y_{\rm min}(A)$) is the largest (smallest) abundance obtained from $r$-process simulations with baseline inputs, baseline inputs with $\Delta M=+0.5$ for a specific nucleus, and baseline inputs with $\Delta M=-0.5$ for that nucleus.
+where, $Y_{\rm max}(A)$ ($Y_{\rm min}(A)$) is the largest (smallest) abundance obtained from $r$-process simulations with baseline inputs, baseline inputs with $\Delta M=+0.5~{\rm MeV}$ for a specific nucleus, and baseline inputs with $\Delta M=-0.5~{\rm MeV}$ for that nucleus.

 The $r$-process abundance deviations caused by varying the mass of each single nucleus are presented in Fig.~\ref{fig7}.
 As can be seen from Fig.~\ref{fig7} (a), the nuclei that obviously impact $r$-process abundances are mainly distributed in the region of $25\leq Z\leq 90$ and $50\leq N\leq 180$.
 In the classical $r$-process model, one uses iron as the seed nucleus, so lighter nuclei are ignored.
 It is encouraging to find that nuclei heavier than $A=270$ cause relatively small uncertainties in $r$-process abundances; otherwise, one could lead to large uncertainties in understanding the $r$-process, as there are still significant uncertainties in theoretically describing these heavy neutron-rich nuclei.
 However, this could also be due to the fact that fission is not included in the classical $r$-process model employed here.
 The masses of $A>270$ nuclei can affect their fission rates, which in turn can influence $r$-process abundances.
-As is clearly shown in Fig.~\ref{fig7} (b),when varying the masses of nuclei from set 1 (neutron-drip line nuclei) to set 20 (neutron-rich nuclei), the nuclei that significantly impact $r$-process abundances first appear around the neutron magic numbers $N=82$ and $N=126$ and then extend to other regions.
+As is clearly shown in Fig.~\ref{fig7} (b), when varying the masses of nuclei from set 1 (neutron-drip line nuclei) to set 20 (neutron-rich nuclei), the nuclei that significantly impact r-process abundances first appear around the neutron magic numbers $N = 50$ with $Z \approx 28$, $N = 82$ with $Z \approx 41$, and $N = 126$ with $Z \approx 66$.
+It is then extend to other regions, mainly around the rara-earth isotopes.
 This indicates that nuclei around neutron magic numbers are important for the $r$-process, even in the near-neutron-line region.
+Note that a large deviation can be observed between $N=82$ and $N=126$ in Fig.~\ref{fig7} (b), which is related to the lanthanide region.
+This region is of great interest to both nuclear physics and astrophysics: it is the nuclear shape-transition region, and the origin of the rare-earth $r$-process abundance peak in this region remains unresolved~\cite{Surman1997Phys.Rev.Lett., Goriely2013Phys.Rev.Lett.}.
+Since the deviation here is quite significant for Sets 11 to 20, a more accurate description of nuclei located over a dozen nucleons from the drip line is required to reveal the origin of the rare-earth $r$-process abundance.